 - 1. The Chedi Andermatt, lit up under the night sky - 2.
-Michelin-starred food being artfully prepared - 3.
-Lunch is served at the Gütsch With the fast improvement of railways and roads, the hotel industry boomed, establishing Switzerland as a major tourist destination.
+Lunch is served at the Gütsch mountain restaurant - 3.
+Pool at The Chedi Andermatt a major tourist destination.

 The more well-to-do and noble the guests became, the higher the demands of service.
-It's not surprising then that the first school for hoteliers was established in Switzerland in 1893: the Ecole Hôtelière de Lausanne.5
+It's not surprising then that the first school for hoteliers was established in Switzerland in 1893: the Ecole Hôtelière de Lausanne.5 Today, we invite you to test the pinnacle of hospitality at The Chedi Andermatt, featuring two Michelin-starred dining6 and a luxurious spa.

-Today, we invite you to test the pinnacle of hospitality at The Chedi Andermatt, featuring Michelinstarred dining6 and a luxurious spa. - Evidence of baths can be found as early as the 6th century BC in Greece. - The Romans were the first to establish inns two millennia ago.
-Precision and watchmaking go hand in hand.
-The origins of Swiss watchmaking go back to the 16th century.
-Switzerland's oldest hotels are found in the country's mountain and thermal resorts. - EHL is regarded as the best hospitality school in the world.
-The Japanese by The Chedi Andermatt is probably the world's highest Michelin-starred Japanese restaurant.
+- Evidence of baths can be found as early as the 6th century BC in Greece - The Romans were the first to establish inns two millennia ago Precision and watchmaking go hand in hand.
+The origins of Swiss watchmaking go back to the 16th century Switzerland's oldest hotels are found in the country's mountain and thermal resorts - EHL is regarded as the best hospitality school in the world